mxenabled/path-core/gateway/README.md

 ## Configuration

-A useable gateway can be generated from a configuration file.
+A gateway can be generated from a configuration file.

-_config.yaml_ or _config.yml_
+_gateway.yaml_ or _gateway.yml_

 ```yaml
 ---